 All students will be placed in a given course based on their grades and test scores taken in 8th grade.

-Algebra I - Geometry - Algebra II - Pre-Calculus or Financial Algebra

-Adv Geometry - Honors Algebra II - Honors Pre-Calculus - Honors/AP Calculus or Honors/AP Statistics
+Algebra I - Geometry - Algebra II or Quan.
+Reasoning - Pre-Calculus or Financial Algebra Adv Geometry - Honors Algebra II - Honors Pre-Calculus - Honors/AP Calculus or Honors/AP Statistics